Getting Started with `semantic`

 profile.ts: Profile card details on the main page

-These files control how your site looks and feels β make them your own.
+These files control how your site looks and feels — make them your own.

 Create a Post

-To update the /about page, simply modify the /content/pages/about.mdx file.
+To update the /about page, modify src/app/about/_content/about.mdx.

-β£ Run the Project
+④ Run the Project

 Let's run the project and get it up and running locally.